On the existence of Monge maps for the Gromov-Wasserstein problem: Measurable selection of maps in the manifold setting

-\item (b) $\Rightarrow$ (c): Immediate.
+\item (b) $\Longrightarrow$ (c): Immediate.

-\item (c) $\Rightarrow$ (b): A closed set $B$ can be obtained as a countable union of compact sets by letting $B = \bigcup_n B \cap \overline{B(x_0, n)}$ for some $x_0$.
+\item (c) $\Longrightarrow$ (b): A closed set $B$ can be obtained as a countable union of compact sets by letting $B = \bigcup_n B \cap \overline{B(x_0, n)}$ for some $x_0$.
 Hence $S^{-1}(B) = \bigcup_n S^{-1}(B \cap \overline{B(x_0,n)})$ is in $\Bb$. \qedhere \end{itemize} \end{proof}

-Now, we introduce a proposition on operations that preserve measurability of closed-set valued maps.
+Now, we state a result on operations that preserve the measurability of closed-set valued maps.
 The proof requires adaptation from the one of \cite{rockafellar2009variational} because the latter uses explicitly the fact that one can compute Minkowski sums of sets (which may not make sense on a manifold).